Alabama Landlord Attorneys

-Johnston, Moore & Thompson is experienced in the representation of commercial & residential lessors when it comes to lessee defaults as well as various other disputes that arise under shopping center and commercial & residential leases.
+Johnston, Moore & Weston is experienced in the representation of commercial & residential lessors when it comes to lessee defaults as well as various other disputes that arise under shopping center and commercial & residential leases.
 Our experienced attorneys can provide both general advice as well as representation should a lawsuit need to be filed or defended against.

 We are happy to handle cases that are related to any of the following areas: